 There is a secret ingredient in my meatloaf.
 I add one onion soup mix packet.
 I got the idea from my father in law, who uses it in his burgers.
 It really adds a great depth of flavor to the meatloaf, without being overpowering at all.
 That alone is worth trying this Brown Sugar Meatloaf recipe.

-A good meatloaf should be tender, not a dense brick.
+The best meatloaf is tender, not a dense brick.
 Adding breadcrumbs and milk helps keep the meatloaf tender while adding moisture, and the egg will bind it all together.
 However, the way in which you work the ingredients together will make a big difference in the final outcome.
 Much like creating a great meatball, you have to be careful about overworking the meat.
 If you squish the ground beef or work it excessively your meatloaf will get dense.

 In my opinion, the best temperature for baking meatloaf is 350 degrees.
 It is a low enough temperature to allow the interior of the meatloaf to heat up before the exterior dries out.
 For this reason, I also recommend using a digital oven thermometer (affiliate link).
 Since cooking time will vary depending on the thickness of your meatloaf, using a digital oven thermometer will ensure you remove the Brown Sugar Meatloaf as soon as it is done baking.
 No one wants to eat overcooked dry meatloaf!